alexandercerutti/roxe/README.md

 Use this method to register a Subject to subscribe to.
 To avoid confusion between Subject `.unsubscribe` and Subscription `.unsubscribe`, the returned Subject will unsubscribe only the registered `Subscriptions` without closing/stopping the Subject, even if (I know...), Subject shouldn't be reusable.

-This methods accepts a generic type `T` that will be passed to the creation of the Subject.
+This methods accepts a generic type `A` that will be passed to the creation of the Subject.

 <br>